 Biggest Language Highway

-- The size of the medial spiriform nucleus
+- Medial spiriform nucleus

 Parrots have a cortex size that rivals those of primates.
 As such, they also have a bigger medial spiriform nucleus than any other bird.
-It’s because of this advanced neural pathway that parrots are such great vocal learners.
+It’s because of this advanced neural pathway that parrots are such accomplished vocal learners.

 More Pallium Cells

 Scientists looked at the number of cells in the pallium.
 This is the grey and white matter that covers the cerebellum.
-The cell number remained pretty consistent among all mammals but varied among different bird groups.
+The cell number remained consistent among all mammals but varied among different bird groups.
 Parrots had the most cells.

 How did parrots evolve with such complex neurology?
 How did they learn to talk as a result?
 That remains something of a mystery.
 Some people say that they were able to do it because of their long life span.
-Others argue that they couldn’t have lived for as long without their intelligence.
+Others argue that they couldn’t have lived as long without their intelligence.

 Why Can Parrots Talk and Not Other Animals?